binnes/moreNodeRedWorkshop/en/part5/DEPENDENCIES.md

 *Explicitly declare and isolate dependencies*

-Node-RED is no different from Node.js applications here.
+Node-RED is similar to Node.js applications here.

 All dependencies are specified in the package.json file.
+When adding additional nodes to the Node-RED pallet, ensure they are added to the package.json file rather than using the pallet management feature within the editor.

 However, there are still '*hidden*' dependencies that can creep into a project when a package has some native dependencies that need to be installed in the host system running the application.

 To get round this the starter project has a Dockerfile which will build the source from the revision control system and build a container containing the application.
 The Dockerfile captures all *hidden* dependencies.

 The provided Dockerfile in the starter project initially creates a build container to build the required software, then creates an applications image, copying built content from the build container.
-This way a fully defined build environment is created and used.
+This way a fully defined build environment is created and used, but the build tooling is not part of the production container image.

+The example below uses the new build feature in Docker, which makes it easier to create multi-architecture containers.

 ## Building the application